openghg/openghg/doc/source/tutorials/local/Managing_object_store/Setting_metadata_keys.rst

         }
     },

 This key must now be provided when standardising data.
-At the moment this key must be passed in using the ``optional_metadata`` argument to the standardisation functions.
+At the moment this key must be passed in using the ``info`` argument to the standardisation functions.
 To standardise a footprint we now do

 .. code-block:: python